 The CEC is also an indicator of the soils ability to hold water.
 Water, or H20, is made up of ions, too.
-Soils with higher amounts of silt and clay have higher CEC levels than sandy soils, so they can hold on to larger amounts of water and nutrients.
-The higher the CEC levels, the greater amount of water-holding capacity the soils have.
+Soils with higher amounts of silt, clay, and organic matter have higher CEC levels than sandy soils, so they can hold on to larger amounts of water and nutrients.
+The higher the CEC levels, the greater amount of water-holding capacity the soil has.
 Typically, CEC levels of 11 to 50 retain more water than levels below 11.